Zarobi: Name

-Islami School (The Historical School of Zarobai)

 History of Azad schools in Pakhtunkhwa

-Abdul Ghaffar Khan dearly known as Baacha Khan, who back in 1920 used education as a means for social transformation and established a chain of more than seventy schools in the North West Frontier Province (NWFP) making the local community an integral part of his educational program.
+Abdul Ghaffar Khan dearly known as Bācha Khan, who back in 1920 used education as a means for social transformation and established a chain of more than seventy schools in the North West Frontier Province (NWFP) making the local community an integral part of his educational program.
 This effort was initiated at a time when there was a dire need of purposeful and quality educational system that was both easily accessible and catered to the social, cultural and developmental needs of the Pakhtoons.
-It was a challenging effort; however, Baacha Khan made it possible by involving the local community, stirring up in them a sense of responsibility for collective effort and self-reliance.
+It was a challenging effort; however, Bācha Khan made it possible by involving the local community, stirring up in them a sense of responsibility for collective effort and self-reliance.
 This endeavor proved fruitful in as far as it remained unobstructed by the oppressive British colonial forces.